What Is cyber security? What you need to know

 How to help protect against cyber security attacks

-Follow these steps to help increase your cyber safety knowledge.
+There are some key steps that can help boost your cyber safety knowledge.

 - Only use trusted sites when providing your personal information.
 A good rule of thumb is to check the URL.
 If the site includes “https://,” then it’s a secure site.
 If the URL includes “http://,” — note the missing “s” — avoid entering sensitive information like your credit card data or Social Security number.

-- Don’t open email attachments or click links in emails from unknown sources.
-One of the most common ways networks and users are exposed to malware and viruses is through emails disguised as being sent by someone you trust.
+- Don’t open email attachments or click on links in emails from unknown sources.
+One of the most common ways networks and users are exposed to malware and viruses is through emails that are disguised as being sent by someone you trust.
+An important rule of thumb is to visit the website itself rather than clicking on an email link to a website.

 - Always keep your devices updated.
 Software updates contain important patches to fix security vulnerabilities.
 Cyber attackers can also target outdated devices which may not be running the most current security software.

 - Back up your files regularly for extra protection in the event of a cyber security attacks.
-If you need to wipe your device clean due to a cyberattack, it will help to have your files stored in a safe, separate place.
+If you need to wipe your device clean due to a cyberattack — or have access to your data in the event of a ransomware attack, it will help to have your files stored in a safe, separate place.

 Cyber security is constantly evolving, which can make it difficult to stay up to date.
 Staying informed and being cautious online are two of the best ways to help protect yourself, your networks and devices, and your business.